Credit for Prior Learning

 You have the option of fulfilling specific course requirements by acceptable performance in either the General Examinations or the Subject Examinations.
 Exams are 90 minutes long and consist primarily of multiple choice questions.

-CLEP examinations are held twice a month at Immaculata University in the Language Learning Lab in room 31 of Good Counsel Hall.
+CLEP examinations are held twice a semester at Immaculata University.

 Credit by Examination